Virtual Bookshelf: Pride Month

 Gulf Coast LGBT Radio and Television Digitization and Access Project

 The University of Houston Libraries is using an NEH grant to digitize nearly 6,000 hours of radio and television programs documenting the Lesbian, Gay, Bisexual, and Transgender (LGBT) community in Houston from the mid 1970s to the 2000s.
-The project will make available video and audio from four TV and radio series stored on fragile audiovisual formats that have not been seen or heard since their original broadcasts.
+The project makes available video and audio from four TV and radio series stored on fragile audiovisual formats that had not been seen or heard since their original broadcasts.
 These unique programs—After Hours, Lesbian & Gay Voices, Wilde ‘n’ Stein, and TV Montrose—chronicle the experiences of the LGBT community in a major Southern city over thirty years and demonstrate the influential role of TV and radio in the LGBT movement for social acceptance and political equality.

 The Sacred Band: Three Hundred Theban Lovers Fighting to Save Greek Freedom

-This new NEH Public Scholar book by classicist James Romm offers a thrilling account of the last decades of ancient Greek freedom leading up to Alexander the Great’s destruction of Thebes—and the saga of the greatest military corps of the age, the Theban Sacred Band, a unit composed of 150 pairs of male lovers.
+This NEH Public Scholar book by classicist James Romm offers a thrilling account of the last decades of ancient Greek freedom leading up to Alexander the Great’s destruction of Thebes—and the saga of the greatest military corps of the age, the Theban Sacred Band, a unit composed of 150 pairs of male lovers.
 The story of the Sacred Band, an elite 300-man corps recruited from pairs of lovers, highlights a chaotic era of ancient Greek history, four decades marked by battles, ideological disputes, and the rise of vicious strongmen.
 At stake was freedom, democracy, and the fate of Thebes, at the time the leading power of the Greek world.

 AIDS History Project